Larne, Co. Antrim

 At the 1901 census, the population of the Union was 33,029 with 11 officials and 195 inmates in the workhouse.

-In 1929, the workhouse became Larne District Hospital, later Moyle.
+In 1929, the former workhouse buildings were converted to became Larne District Hospital, later Moyle.
 The former fever hospital was extended in 1936 and became the nurses' home.
 The front building has been demolished.

 In 1905, workhouse staff were as follows:

 - Chaplains - Rev. Gerald N Beere (COI), Rev. Jn.
 Lyle Donaghy (Presbyterian), Very Rev. John Conway (RC)

 - Medical Officer - Jn.
 Moore Killen

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.